eM4dri/42_so_long/README.md

 # 42_so_long

 The project is a small 2D game where a rabbit goes to its hole after eating some carrots.
-Bonus part contains enemies to make game trickier.
+Bonus part contains enemies to make game trickier. so_long is a graphic design project.
+It will help you improve your skills in the following areas: window management, event handling, colors, textures..

 ## Samples
 ![so_long2](https://user-images.githubusercontent.com/81930740/138584119-098c4fa0-6d80-4ad2-bbc4-03d608b962bb.gif)